sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 * Provisions a new VM and launches Cloudbreak on it.
 [Amazon EC2](https://aws.amazon.com/documentation/ec2/) is used to launch a virtual machine for Cloudbreak.
 Security groups are used to control the inbound and outbound traffic to and from the Cloudbreak instance.

 * Provisions a new VPC and subnet, and launches the Cloudbreak VM within it.
 [Amazon VPC](https://aws.amazon.com/documentation/vpc/) is used to provision your own dedicated virtual network and launch resources into that network.
 As part of VPC infrastructure, an internet gateway and a route table are provisioned: An internet gateway is used to enable outbound access to the internet from the control plane and the clusters, and a route table is used to connect the subnet to the internet gateway.
-For more information on Amazon VPC architecture, see [AWS documentation](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/ExerciseOverview.html).
+For more information on Amazon VPC architecture, refer to [Amazon VPC documentation](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/ExerciseOverview.html).

     > The quickstart option always launches Cloudbreak in a new VPC.
 If you would like to use an existing VPC, you must use the advanced option.

 * Allows you to attach an existing IAM role (for role-based authentication).
 [AWS Identity & Access Management](https://aws.amazon.com/documentation/iam/) is used to control access to AWS services and resources.
 Cloudbreak does not create any IAM roles but allows you to use exiting IAM roles.
-* [AWS Lambda](https://aws.amazon.com/documentation/lambda/), a utility service for running code in AWS, is used when deploying Cloudbreak into a new VPC to validate if the VPC and subnet specified exist and if the subnet belongs to that VPC.
+* [AWS Lambda](https://aws.amazon.com/documentation/lambda/), a utility service for running code in AWS, is used when deploying Cloudbreak.

+[Comment]: <> (What exactly is this Lambda service used for?)

 To launch Cloudbreak on AWS by using the quickstart option, refer to [Launch Cloubreak on AWS](aws-launch.md).